BELLoney/Outlier-detection/Readme.md

 The details of data preprocessing and description are shown as fllows.

+                                         Tabel 1 Some nominal datasets
 | No |  Raw Datasets |New Datasets | Abbreviation | Preprocessing | numerical | categorical | Oulier | Normal |
 | -------- |--------|-------- |-------- |-------- |-------- | -------- | --------| -------- |
 |  1| Lymphography|Lymphography| Lymp | Classes ''1'' and ''4'' are considered as outliers [2] | 0 | 8 | 6 | 142 |
 |  2| Mushroom|Mushroom_p_221variant1|Mush| Downsampling the class ''+" down to 221 objects | 0|22|221|4208|
 |  3| Diabetes|Diabetes_tested_positive_26variant1|Diab| Downsampling the class ''tested\_positive" down to 26 objects |8|0|26|500|
+                                          Tabel 2 Some numerical datasets
 |  4| Ionosphere|Ionosphere_b_24variant1|Iono| Downsampling the class ''b" down to 24 objects |34|0|24|225|
 |  5| Iris|Iris_Irisvirginica_11_variant1|Iris| Downsampling the class ''Iris-virginica" down to 11 objects |4|0|11|100|
 |  6| Pima|Pima_TRUE_55variant1|Pima| Downsampling the class ''TURE" down to 55 objects |9|0|55|500|